CliMA/LazyBroadcast.jl/docs/src/caveats.md

 # Caveats

-There are some caveats of working with lazy objects: the construction of broadcasted objects and their execution can become separated, requiring more thought.
+There are some caveats of working with lazy objects.
+First, the construction of broadcasted objects and their execution can become separated, requiring more thought and introducing harder-to-debug problems.
+Second, creating complex `Broadcasted` objects can increase compile time.

 ## Delayed execution can be confusing